Power outage shuts down Madison County Criminal Justice Center

 Don't miss our top stories and need-to-know news everyday in your inbox.

-In July, the county shut down the Criminal Justice Center when an electrical breaker went out.
+County Board Chairman Kurt Prenzler said a decision was made to close the facility and Chief Judge David Hylla re-located the dockets.

-“This is not a county issue, but rather a problem with the electric service provider,” Schmidt said.
+Prenzler said that Director of Facilities Management Rob Schmidt hopes to have the problem fixed on Tuesday.
+He said an electrical breaker went out and needs to be replaced.

-A sheriff’s deputy will be located at the building to make sure people arriving for court will know the dockets are re-located.
+A sheriff’s deputy will be located at the building to make sure people arriving for court will know to go to the main courthouse.